Breastfeeding Practice Interest Network (PIN) for Pharmacists

 - LactMed - The National Institute of Health National Library of Medicine searchable database on information on drugs and breastfeeding provides the most up-to-date online information on drugs and breastfeeding; type in generic name of medication; analysis and references provided.

 - Breastfeeding Pharmacology - Texas Tech University Health Sciences Centre - Webpage moderated by Tom Hale, RPh PhD, author of Medications and Mothers' Milk (see print references) and includes an online forum, discussion of current controversies, an excellent article on how medications enter milk and newsletter.

-- Drug Information Centres across Canada (most current list is from 1998).
+- Drug Information Centres across Canada.
 All centres across Canada will have up-to-date books on drugs in breastmilk.

 - The IMAGe Centre - Information on Drugs in Pregnancy & Lactation, CHU Sainte-Justine